 GPR Can Play a Critical Role in Assisting Law Enforcement with Forensic Investigation

-Ground penetrating radar (GPR) aids law enforcement agencies looking for buried or hidden evidence.
+Law enforcement agencies can use ground penetrating radar (GPR) technology when looking for buried or hidden evidence.
 Forensic investigators can use GPR to find and retrieve delicate material without causing damage; allowing for more detailed searches.
-Other uses of GPR in this regard include:
+Other uses of GPR for law enforcement include:

 Forensic Investigation with GPR

-Since ground penetrating radar is non-destructive, it has the potential to assist law enforcement in time-sensitive investigations.
-Using GPR eliminates need for digging or hauling multiple pieces of equipment.
-Most of our systems, for example, can fit inside a small SUV.
-They are ready-to-use as long as the battery is charged and the wires are connected properly.
+Since ground penetrating radar is non-destructive, it has the potential to assist law enforcement in time-sensitive crime scene investigations.
+Using GPR eliminates the need for digging or hauling multiple pieces of equipment.
+Most of our systems, for example, can fit inside a small SUV with ease.
+They are easy-to-use as long as the battery is charged and the wires are connected properly.

-Ground penetrating radar can be used in locating bodies of homicide victims.
+Ground penetrating radar can be used in locating clandestine graves, human remains and skeletal remains.
 One notable case includes the 2010 discovery of a missing Delaware man who was buried six feet underground.
-Here, GPR detected a patch of disturbed soil in a wooded area, and police later confirmed it to be the location of the body.
+Here, GPR detected a patch of disturbed soil in a wooded area, and police later confirmed it as the body’s location.

-Ground penetrating radar can also help law enforcement with finding buried caches such as weapons or other evidence.
-In many cases, criminals quickly bury caches to rid themselves of the proof of their activities.
-Unlike metal detectors, GPR can detect nonmetallic items such as drugs and money as well as the soil disturbances caused by their burial.
+Ground penetrating radar can also help law enforcement with finding buried caches, such as weapons or other evidence.
+In many cases, criminals quickly bury this type of evidence to hide proof of their activities.
+Unlike metal detectors, GPR can detect non-metallic structures and items, such as drugs and money as well as soil disturbances caused at burial sites.

 Buried Structures and Voids